ric-sar/ultimate_phd_student_guide/what_is_a_research_paper.md

 **Recommended video**
 * [How to Write an Effective Research Paper by Wordvice Editing Service](https://www.youtube.com/watch?v=cMJWtNDqGzI) to have a glimpse on research paper structure with tips to improve writing (which will be useful in the next section).

-### How to read a research paper
+## How to read a research paper
 The more you read, the more knowledge you acquire.
-Reading papers is one of the main PhD activities, but there is a problem, you are time-limited and sometimes you do not really need to read every published paper but start with reading foundamental papers of your research domain.
+Reading papers is one of the main PhD activity, but there is a problem, you are time-limited and sometimes you do not really need to read every published paper but start with reading foundamental papers of your research domain.
 The easiest way to read the paper is to start from the Abstract till the Conclusion but this is a not the smart way to read and find insights in time.

 **Recommended read**